 Progress reports, attendance records, and work evaluations are kept on each student and are filed in the Student Services Department.
 An evaluation and discussion of progress is recorded each trimester.
 Students that fail to maintain a "C" average or better will be placed on academic suspension.
 Re-entry into a program for any student suspended must be approved by the administration.
-In addition, students enrolled in the Practical Nursing program must maintain a satisfactory average of 80 percent for each unit of study.
-Clinical evaluations are conducted monthly.
-Due to the structure of the Practical Nursing programs, re-admission of academically suspended students may take up to one year.

-- A) This policy provides a minimum criteria for evaluating student achievement relating to identified occupational competencies, in compliance with this policy, to define retention standards of the institution. - B) Trimester evaluations are recorded for each student at the end of 72 days of instruction that comprise a term.
-Those evaluations include the following scale of progress:
+- A) This policy provides a minimum criteria for evaluating student achievement relating to identified occupational competencies, in compliance with this policy, to define retention standards of the institution. - B) Grades shall be recorded for each student at the end of each 72 day training period/term with evaluation based on the following grading scale and in the areas of Skill Proficiency and Theory/Related Information: